Key Quote

 Technique 1 — RHETORICAL QUESTION / PHILOSOPHICAL ARGUMENT

-Juliet's rhetorical question (a question posed for effect rather than an answer) opens a genuinely philosophical argument about the relationship between language and reality.
-She distinguishes between signifier (the word 'Montague') and signified (the person Romeo) — arguing that the label does not define the essence.
+Juliet's rhetorical questionrhetorical question — A question asked for effect rather than requiring an answer opens a genuinely philosophical argument about the relationship between language and reality.
+She distinguishes between signifiersignifier — The word or symbol used to represent something and signifiedsignified — The actual thing or concept represented by a word or symbol — arguing that the label does not define the essence.
 This is intellectually sophisticated reasoning for a 13-year-old, positioning Juliet as the play's most rational voice.

-The analogy (comparison to illustrate a point) of the rose is elegantly persuasive: a rose's fragrance exists independently of its name.
+The analogyanalogy — comparison to illustrate a point of the rose is elegantly persuasive: a rose's fragrance exists independently of its name.
 Juliet extends this logic to argue that Romeo's essential worth exists independently of his family name.
 But Shakespeare creates tragic irony: in Verona, names DO matter — they determine life and death.

 Key Words